 anxiousness and irritability

-increased sleep, appetite, and weight gain
+increased sleep, appetite, weight gain and carbohydrate craving (prominent)

 increased alcohol consumption